Battery0/CV/README.md

 #### Makers Academy (2021)
 A 16-week full-time software development bootcamp composed of self-led learning, paired programming, group projects, and coach-driven workshops.
 * Working to strict deadlines to deliver and present multiple team-based projects
-* Learning to effectively plan and implement software projects through object-orientated design, wireframing, domain modelling, DB schema sketching, entity relationship diagrams, user stories, tickets, team work, daily paired programming, communication, stand-ups, and retros
+* Learning to effectively plan and implement software projects through object-oriented design, wireframing, domain modelling, DB schema sketching, entity relationship diagrams, user stories, tickets, team work, daily paired programming, communication, stand-ups, and retros
 * Utilising best practices to problem solve and debug software
 * Ensuring attention to detail to produce quality code in a TDD/BDD OOP style and adhering to separation of concerns and the single responsibility principle to develop classes and methods/functions
 * Mentoring new Makers students by providing guidance and 1:1 support